Robot dossier

 FX Aegis Technology Stack Overview

-The FX Aegis by Faraday Future integrates 6 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of Not officially disclosed, a weight of Not officially disclosed, a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The FX Aegis by Faraday Future integrates 5 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
+The physical platform features a weight of Approx. 15 kg, a top speed of 3.7 m/s, providing the foundation on which this technology stack operates.

 Perception — 3 Sensor Types